-Karen’s flight was just a few days away, so she and Ne Lin headed back to Mandalay, while I decided to take a train east to the small town of Hsipaw.
+I decided to move on east to the small town of Hsipaw, and to go by train.
 The eye-catching Celica dropped me outside the station about half an hour before the train was due to leave.

 The ‘Foreigner price’ fare was US$2.
 I slapped down a $20 bill.
 The station-master said he had no change.
 “Well, I’ll pay in kyats, then,” I said.
 “Only dollars,” he replied curtly.
-There was nowhere to leave my pack, so I had no option but to cart it the quarter-of-a-mile into town to find someone to change the $20 for me.
-Eventually I found someone who could, and I ran – yes, ran – back to the station, where the station-master, smiling away, handed me my ticket.
+There was nowhere to leave my pack, so I had to cart it the quarter-of-a-mile into town in search of change.
+Eventually I found someone who could change the $20, and I ran – yes, ran – back to the station, where the station-master, smiling away, handed me my ticket.

-Even in the 21st century going over the bridge was pretty hair-raising, as it’s a looooong way down.
+Even in the 21st Century going over the bridge was pretty hair-raising, as it was a looooong way down.
 Actually, given the shoddy state of the bulk of the infrastructure I’d experienced so far, maybe going over in the 21st Century was even riskier than going over when the bridge was first built.
-All I could do was hope that its strategic importance – as a link between north east and the rest of the country – meant that the government looked after it better than it maintained everything else!
+All I could do was hope that its strategic importance – as a link between the north-east and the rest of the country – meant that the government looked after it better than it maintained everything else.

 You’ll have to take my word for it about what a nerve-wracking experience going over the bridge was.
 I tried to take pictures as proof but I was stopped by a soldier, who watched me like a hawk until we were well past the bridge.

 I did wonder whether the train itself dated from Colonial times, with its solid wooden seats and (by now) knackered windows.
 The track was so shoddy we had to go very slowly.